Use performance counters to diagnose app performance problems on Remote Desktop Session Hosts

 The User Input Delay counter is only compatible with:

-The User Input Delay counter can help you quickly identify the root cause for bad end user RDP experiences.
-This counter measures how long any user input (such as mouse or keyboard usage) stays in the queue before it is picked up by a process, and the counter works in both local and remote sessions.
+The User Input Delay counter can help you quickly identify the root cause for bad end user Remote Desktop performance experiences.
+This counter measures how long any user input, such as mouse or keyboard usage, stays in the queue before a process picks it up.
+The counter works in both local and remote sessions.

 The following image shows a rough representation of user input flow from client to application.

-The User Input Delay counter measures the max delta (within an interval of time) between the input being queued and when it's picked up by the app in a traditional message loop, as shown in the following flow chart:
+The User Input Delay counter measures the max delta within an interval of time between the input being queued and when the app in a traditional message loop picks it up.
+A traditional message loop is shown in the following flow chart:

 One important detail of this counter is that it reports the maximum user input delay within a configurable interval.
-This is the longest time it takes for an input to reach the application, which can impact the speed of important and visible actions like typing.
+This delay is the longest time it takes for an input to reach the application, which can affect the speed of important and visible actions like typing.

 For example, in the following table, the user input delay would be reported as 1,000 ms within this interval.
-The counter reports the slowest user input delay in the interval because the user's perception of "slow" is determined by the slowest input time (the maximum) they experience, not the average speed of all total inputs.
+The counter reports the slowest user input delay in the interval.
+The counter reports this delay because the user's perception of "slow" is determined by the slowest input time (the maximum) they experience and not the average speed of all total inputs.

 Enable and use the new performance counters